 Hosting a successful webinar doesn’t have to be painful.
 In fact, if you or your organisation have produced successful in-person events in the past—many of the principles that you already know still apply.
 They simply need to be updated to fit the virtual or hybrid event model.
 The following tips for virtual and hybrid events will put you on the right and successful track towards hosting your own webinar.

 If you’re unsure how to move a physical event online, don’t be discouraged.
-The following 10 tips will put you on the right track towards hosting your own successful webinar.

 1. Start With Your Goals